 (1) If admitted under division (B) of section 3313.645 of the Revised Code, the residents have not been granted a high school diploma.

 (2) The class or program is currently operating.

 (3) If admitted under division (B) of section 3313.645 of the Revised Code, the superintendent of the district through which the class or program is administered has the authority to admit.

 (4) That residents are enrolled in appropriate educational experiences intended to lead to:

 (b) The completion of a certificate of high school equivalence;

 (c) Employment; or

-(d) Classes or programs related to paragraph (B)(2)(b) of this rule.
+(d) Classes or programs related to division (B) of section 3313.645 of the Revised Code.

 (1) Availability of space in the classes or programs;